fog

 92° 6.30 W

-camera icon Push core sample collection of the fluidized sediment racing through the mud river channel.
+camera icon Observe push-core sample collection of the fluidized sediment scientists discovered racing through the "mud river" channel.
 (Quicktime, 1.8 Mb.)

-camera icon Dives at Garden Banks 697 found the scientist engulfed in thick clouds of sediment on more than one occasion letting them know that something unusual was happening.
+camera icon Dives at Garden Banks 697 found the scientists engulfed in thick clouds of sediment.
+This let them know that something unusual was happening.
 (Quicktime, 1.5 Mb.)

-The new exploration sites within Garden Banks Block, 697 (GB697) had just proved themselves as important sampling locations for answering questions concerning Gulf of Mexico depth ranges for both tubeworms and mussels.
-Impressive collections of both were made at the primary area of interest as determined from surface reflectivity patterns derived from 3-D seismic data.
-These reflectivity anomalies were the basis for last year’s success in finding chemosynthetic communities with ALVIN and in finding new sites this year with JASON.
-After exploring the primary area in GB697, we started traveling in a southeasterly direction toward our second anomaly when we were suddenly engulfed in a cloud of suspended sediment.
+After exploring the primary area in GB 697, we started traveling in a southeasterly direction toward our second anomaly, when we were suddenly engulfed in a cloud of suspended sediment.
 The cloud became so thick that we could hardly see the core tubes and other pieces of equipment on the basket in front of the ROV.
-Even though JASON can stir up clouds of sediment if it passes close to the seafloor, it became evident very quickly that the sediment cloud engulfing JASON was not of our own making.
+Jason can stir up clouds of sediment when it passes close to the sea floor, but this time it became evident very quickly that the sediment cloud engulfing the ROV was not of our own making.
 We knew that active venting was taking place in the area.

 log

-After shaking out one of the push cores which had been used earlier in the dive, the Jason prepares to take a core in the middle of the channel.
+After shaking out one of the push cores, which had been used earlier in the dive, the ROV Jason prepares to take a core in the middle of the channel.
 Click image for larger view and image credit.

 van

 Since we had already used all of the push cores earlier in the dive, we had no way to sample the fluidized sediment racing through the channel.
 A decision was made to sacrifice the contents of one core and use the empty tube to sample the flowing sediments.
-Once back on the ship, preliminary analysis of the core pore-fluids indicated that the sediment in the flow was suspended in a dense brine many times the salinity of normal sea water.
-The brine and entrained sediment created a muddy slurry much denser than normal seawater.
-The increased density caused the slurry to flow downslope eroding a channel in the side of the mound.
+Once back on the ship, we made a preliminary analysis of the core pore-fluids that indicated that the sediment in the flow was suspended in a dense brine many times the salinity of normal sea water.
+The brine and entrained sediment created a muddy slurry, much denser than normal seawater.
+The increased density caused the slurry to flow downslope, eroding a channel in the side of the mound.

-Of all the sites we had visited to this point in our cruise, the “mud river” drew the most attention from both the scientific and technical personnel onboard the R/V Ron Brown.
-The ROV control van was packed to capacity with people experiencing the excitement of observing this unusual deepwater process that was changing the modern sea floor.
+Of all the sites we had visited to this point in our cruise, the “mud river” drew the most attention from both the scientific and technical personnel onboard the research vessel Ronald H. Brown.
+The ROV control van was packed to capacity with people experiencing the excitement of observing this unusual deep-water process that was changing the modern sea floor.
 The thrill of discovering new things about the deep marine environment is the reason most of us are in this business.
-We are the first humans to ever view this interesting area and we will not soon forget it.
+We are the first humans to ever view this interesting area, and we will not soon forget it.

 (top)